berdandy/GMParty/README.md

 The gmparty is a casual online gathering of analog-only game developers that provide support, collaboration, and offers an opportunity to form new alliances and partnerships.
 By that, I mean we get together, talk about games we are developing, help each other with ideas and suggestions, and/or just listen.
 I reserve the right to bring out the cheerleading pom-poms.

-Or, if you prefer, watch the intro video below:
+Or if you prefer, watch the intro video above.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0_Aq2CTxnOo?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Why is it?